 Oh, and before you go, make sure to have good travel insurance handy whenever you’re out adventuring.
 I use SafetyWing to keep me covered throughout my travels for as low as $40 a month.

 Florence is a very walkable city.
 I’m not going to lie, I expected it to be a little bigger, but I was thankful it wasn’t.
 I was stressing myself out in Venice trying to see every little alleyway and hidden gem.
 Venice was a lot bigger than I expected, and Florence was pleasantly the opposite.

-For me, the most ideal area to stay is halfway between Santa Maria del Fiore and Santa Maria Novella train station.
-You’ll find yourself close to the heart of Florence, and from here, everything is walking distance.
+For travelers, the ideal area to stay is halfway between Santa Maria del Fiore and Santa Maria Novella train station.
+You’ll find yourself close to the heart of Florence.
+From here, the best things to do in Florence are walking distance.
 If you find a place close to both the train station and the city center, then you’re in good shape.
 It puts you within minutes of Florence’s best attractions, but also close to the train and bus station for any day trips.
 There are plenty to choose from, like Pisa, Lucca, Siena, and San Gimignano to name a few.